faoziaziz/faoziaziz/README.md

 - Repair HMI lavactory truct using linux skill

 Serenity Hardware Design (October 2024)
 - Desain audio player for ESP32-S3 for treatment CVD(cerebral vasicular disease).
 Detect the heartbeat.
+And also make android app using flutter on batch 1

 Design Sensor for Railways (April 2023)
 - Design sensor for railway movement detection using ESP32, mqtt, and thingsboard.
 Also install Kafka, cassandra. (for friend thesis).

 Genetics Algoritm for Finding best Path of Water Pipe (September 2023)
 - Make program for finding best path for water pipe configuration.

 CERTIFICATIONS AND ACHIEVEMENTS
 -------------------------------------------------------------------------------